TelChance/urban-octo-telegram/README.md

 # Code Refactor Starter Code

 In this project I had to go through this code and make needed changes to it.
 As I was going through the code I notice the title was just "website", so that needed to be changed.
 I also found that the images were also missing their alt attributes.
+Also that when clicking on search engine optimization it did not take you to its place on the website.